What is the City and Town approval process? How long will it take?

 How will it impact traffic?
 Transportation?
 How will the traffic impact the surrounding neighborhoods?

-We have engaged traffic engineers to count the traffic around the City and Town to answer these questions.
+A full Traffic Impact Study was completed for the property.
+Unchained Properties engaged traffic engineers to count the traffic around the City and Town to answer these questions.
 Our initial traffic projections indicate that the CWD will generate less traffic than when Emerson was at its peak employment.
-A full Traffic Impact Study is currently underway and will be included in the Draft GEIS.

 Will there be public meetings and input?
 How can I make suggestions or recommendations on how to improve the development ideas for the redevelopment of this site?